paulegradie/TerminalConfiguration/README.md

     This is for supporting Oh-My-Posh themes ( you may need to go to your windows > Settings > Fonts - and install there).

-1. Finally, run `setup.ps1`` and restart Windows Terminal
+1. Finally, run `setup.ps1` from the `WindowsTerminal` directory and restart Windows Terminal

 ## Non-Windows Installation